-Rihm has been championed by luminaries of the classical music world.
+Perhaps the most influential German composer of our time, Wolfgang Rihm (b.
+1952) has been championed by luminaries of the classical music world.
 Violinist Anne-Sophie Mutter has commissioned works from him, and so have both the New York and Berlin Philharmonic Orchestras, amongst others.
-He is equally revered by cutting-edge New Music ensembles, leading to a prolific output that lists over 400 works.
+Rihm is equally revered by cutting-edge New Music ensembles, leading to a prolific output that lists over 400 works.
 More than any other composer of our time, he has bridged the gap between the avant-garde and general audiences, and has been embraced by both.

 Rihm may be one of the most knowledgeable musicians around – not only on music, but on literature, history, art, philosophy – and he has put the human experience at the center of his work.
 In a time when Romanticism seems dated and out of place, he insists that even the newest sounds ought to express human feelings, and can do so in ways more relevant to today’s audiences’ needs.
 His music is bold, all-embracing, irreverent, and encyclopedic.

 New York City has heard sporadic samples of Rihm’s work over the years, including the New York Philharmonic’s premiere of Two Other Movements in 2004, and a composer portrait at the Miller Theater in 2007.
 But by and large, Rihm is underrepresented in the Big Apple’s musical life.
 In a city,obsessed with time and with being on the cutting edge, his musical insistence on the possibility of a different kind of modern life centered on the human experience could resonate profoundly.

 Instrumental and vocal chamber music to be performed by Rihm and Schumann.

 - Abigel Kralik - violin

 Location and time:

 Thursday, March 19, 2020 at 6:00 PM

 Please register here: strangescenes3